fairscape/fairscape_web_client/docs/instructions.md

 ![Step 5](../screenshots/5.png)

-After adding metadata to all files:
+Once metadata are provided for all files:

-1. You'll see green checkmarks next to each registered file.
+1. A green checkmark will appear next to each registered file
-2. Click "Done Registering" to complete the process.
+2. Complete the registration step by clicking "Done Registering".

 ## 6. Recording Computation